 Elastic strings will generally give you more power with every serve, as will choosing a model that has longer strings.
 If you are learning it is advisable to choose a model that has softer strings such as polyester, as this material is great for reducing string vibration, which can lead to more accurate shots.
 Advanced players may want more spin on their serves, which is where thinner strings can make for the perfect choice.

 The Head Liquid 8 tennis racquet is in a class of its own when it comes to playing tennis.
 There are no better options on the market that can make you feel like a pro in no time.
 The Liquid 8 model is lightweight, as well as powerful.
 The designers have gone to extreme lengths to make sure that you get optimal control and power when hitting the ball.

-The racquet only weighs only .50 lbs. and packs a serious punch that is unrivaled by even the heavier models.
+The racquet only weighs 10oz / 266g and packs a serious punch that is unrivaled by even the heavier models.

-The racquet has a head size of 110sqm, which is much larger than other models.
+The racquet has a head size of 112 sq inches, which is much larger than other models.
 The extended head size means that it will be easier for you to strike the tennis ball when swinging and setting up a serve.
 The Liquid 8 is ideal for both competitive and practice matches due its sturdy grip and performance.